Sofia Metro: M3 line (Green)

 The 16 km long M3 line is planned to connect the Ovcha Kupel neighbourhood (in southwest Sofia) and the Vasil Levski neighbourhood (in northeast Sofia), with 16 stations in total, including two transfer stations in the city centre, with the rest of the already operational lines.
 The first 8 stations of the line entered service on 26 August 2020, and another 4 on 24 April 2021.
+On 14 August 2026, 3 new stations were put into operation on the northern end.

 The original plan was to have 8 aboveground and 11 underground stations.
 The project design contract was awarded to the Czech company Metroprojekt Praha a.s.

 In March 2014, a tender for construction of the central section of the line was announced.
 The section is 7 km long and includes 7 stations, two of them transfer to lines 1 and 2.
-With the announcement of the tender, it became clear that the initial plans for 19 stations had been partly amended and 2 of the stations, one at Doyran boulevard and another at Shipka street, will be not be built.
+With the announcement of the tender, it became clear that the initial plans for 19 stations had been partly amended and 2 of the stations, one at Doyran boulevard and another at Shipka street, will not be built.
 The tunnel of the central section shall be excavated by a tunnel boring machine, while the construction of stations shall be awarded to other companies.
 The construction of the section shall be completed within 45 months.
 In January 2015, a tender for 20 trains that shall serve the central section of the line was announced.
 Driverless train operation, with Grade of Automation 3 (GoA 3), and platform screen doors will ensure the safety of the passengers.
 Unlike lines 1, 2 and 4, where the trains collect power through a third rail, line 3 trains will be equipped with pantographs.
 CAF and Siemens applied bids in the tender for the trains, with Siemens winning it.

 In early 2016, construction began on the third metro line of the Sofia Metro using the technology for classic underground metro with high-power support.
 Under construction were all metro stations in the central section, the ones in the west and some in the central-east of downtown Sofia.
 The Krasno selo - Hadzhi Dimitar section opened on 26 August 2020, with the extension from Krasno selo to Gorna banya opening on 24 April 2021.

 The third line of the Sofia Metro is planned to have a total of 15 metro stations for the main line and 6 metro stations for the M6 line (Slatina branch), which will split east of Orlov Most.
-Currently, 12 stations of the main line are in operation and 3 stations in Levski are under construction, with their estimated completion being in 2026.
+Currently, 15 stations of the main line are in operation, the last 3 having opened on 14 August 2026.
 The 6 stations on the M6 Slatina Branch are starting construction since early 2023, and are projected to open in mid 2027.